Crimean–Nogai slave raids in Eastern Europe

-Estimates of the number of people affected vary: Polish historian Bohdan Baranowski assumed that the 17th century Polish–Lithuanian Commonwealth (present-day Poland, Lithuania, Latvia, Estonia, Ukraine, and Belarus) lost an average of 20,000 yearly and as many as one million in total from 1474 to 1694.
-Mikhail Khodarkhovsky estimates that 150,000 to 200,000 people were abducted from Russia in the first half of the 17th century.
+Figures for the total number of Europeans affected by the raids vary: Polish historian Bohdan Baranowski estimated that the Polish–Lithuanian Commonwealth (modern-day Poland, Lithuania, Latvia, Estonia, Ukraine, and Belarus) lost an average of 20,000 people yearly and as many as one million people from 1474 to 1694.
+Ukrainian-American historian Mikhail Khodarkhovsky estimates that 150,000 to 200,000 people were abducted from Russian-controlled lands in the first half of the 17th century.